Chinese Medicine Psychology

 Modern Science & Acupuncture

-This is not even to mention acupuncture's effects on brain chemicals like dopamine (pleasure, motivation, reward system), seratonin (mood regulation, low levels connected to depression) and others.
+This is not even to mention acupuncture's effects on brain chemicals like dopamine (pleasure, motivation, reward system), serotonin (mood regulation, low levels connected to depression) and others.
+Stimulating certain brain zones can also help regulate and balance neurologic types such as ADHD.
 Acupuncture has also been used extensively by the VA for our veterans and for addiction recovery.
+Here is an example of what a reset might look like from a former acupuncture client:

 Ancient Wisdom Combined With Leading-Edge Western Psychology